 The fork is the load-carrying member, which bears the whole load.
 It is attached to the carriage assembly and raised concerning the mast.
 It is available in different shapes and sizes.

-Its design changes as per the manufacturer and type of applications.
+Its design changes as per the manufacturer and type of application.
 The design of the fork is important, as it directly comes in contact with loads.
 Its material and its strength are important factors when designing.

 The backrest is another surface to rest the load and is connected to the mast.
 It prevents the slipping of the load backward or operator while working.